What Makes a Good RPG Rulebook?

 Layer 4, Resilience: What Happens When the Rules Break Down?

 Here’s something most rulebooks won’t admit: real tables are messy.
 Players forget rules.
-GMs sometimes get mechanics wrong.
+GMs can get mechanics wrong.
 Two people can read the same paragraph and come away with different interpretations.
-Someone tries something the book never expected.
-Unusual situations come up that nobody planned for.
+Someone tries something the book never expected, or unusual situations come up that nobody planned for.
+Resilience is how a system handles these moments, by giving steps for what to do when they happen.

 Problems happen when a rulebook is made only for perfect situations.
 If something goes wrong, the GM has to make up a solution without any guidance.
 Sometimes this works out, buy every unclear rule can slow down the game or cause arguments.
 The game keeps going not because the system is solid, but because the players are making up for its weak spots.